Alecrim/AlecrimCoreData/README.md

 ### Optional Code Generation Tool

 You can write managed object classes by hand or generate them using Xcode generator.
-But now you can also use ACDGen. ;-)
+Now you can also use ACDGen. ;-)

 ACDGen app is a CoreData entity class generator made with AlecrimCoreData in mind.
-Since it can also generate attributes for use in closure parameters, the experience using AlecrimCoreData is greatly improved.
+It is completely optional, but since it can also generate attribute class members for use in closure parameters, the experience using AlecrimCoreData is greatly improved.
 You can download it for free from: http://putaddresshere.

 ## Usage